-A self-managed super fund (SMSF) is one of the 5 main categories of funds set up as a means of saving towards funding your retirement.
-It is privately managed, with up to 4 members (typically friends or family), all of whom act as directors and trustees.
-This differs from the other 4 categories of super funds (retail super funds, industry super funds, public sector super funds, and corporate super funds) which have a separation between the funds themselves and the trustees.
+A self-managed super fund is privately managed, with up to 4 members (typically friends or family), all of whom act as directors and trustees.
+This differs from the other categories of super funds (retail super funds, industry super funds, public sector super funds, and corporate super funds) which have a separation between the fund members and the fund trustees.

 Having control over your super money does sound appealing, but along with the freedom to make investment decisions, it also comes with the work and risk involved in managing the investments.
 It is not suggested that you set up a self-managed super fund until you understand the amount of work involved.